Malware vs. Ransomware: Understanding Business Risk & Financial Impact

 Leakware

-Leakware, also known as doxware, threatens to leak sensitive data unless a ransom is paid.
+Leakware, or doxware, threatens to leak sensitive data unless a ransom is paid.
 Instead of encrypting files, it exfiltrates sensitive data (personal, financial, or corporate).
 The attacker threatens to publish the data publicly unless the victim pays.

-These attacks lead to reputation damage, legal consequences, and potential financial losses.
+These attacks damage reputation, legal consequences, and potential financial losses.

-Most recent ransomware attacks apply double extortion techniques where the criminals not only encrypt the data but also threaten to leak stolen information.
+Most recent ransomware attacks apply double extortion techniques where the criminals encrypt the data and threaten to leak stolen information.

 Ransomware as a Service (RaaS)